optic glass sculpture

 cube glass sculpture

 Since marrying Vivian, Jack has gone from strength to strength and enabled him to find his inspiration and the inner peace that this dedicated work requires.
-Now with a blossoming family life with Vivian and Owen, Jack has won many accolades from his Optic Glass Sculpture artwork and a plethora of admirers across the planet.
+Now with a blossoming family life with Vivian and Owen, Jack has won many accolades for his Optic Glass Sculpture artwork and a plethora of admirers across the planet.

 jack storms glass sculpture